Coding a secure login system using php and mysql

 The users database table

-The table has four columns: a user_id, a username, a password and an email column.
+In the database, we will have a 'users' table where we register users.
+The table has four columns: a user_id, a username, an encrypted password, and an email column.

 users_id | username | password | |